altruios/namshubettulpa/public/namshubettulpa/chapters/restructuring.md

 ~Inside was a single security guard, sitting in a folding chair~ 'R::His eyes, Martha - keep looking at his eyes.'
 *Rossin pointed at the security guard*
-~She did, although he was not looking at her~
+~She did, although he was not looking at her.
-~He had his feet up on another folding chair, with a newspaper in his hands~ "F::Hello, we're here to see Flanagan."
+He had his feet up on another folding chair, with a newspaper in his hands~ "F::Hello, we're here to see Flanagan."
-*The security guard folded his newspaper, and took a small sip of coffee* *He placed the cup down on a third fold up chair and sighed* "SG::Name."
+*The security guard folded his newspaper, and took a small sip of coffee.
+He placed the cup down on a third fold up chair and sighed* "SG::Name."
 "F::Felix."
 ~A small pause~
 *Felix tapped his foot against hers*
 "M::Martha."
-~Another small pause~
+~Another small pause.
-~Martha noticed small twitches in the guards eyes, his eyes dilating wildly~ "SG::Go."
+Martha noticed small twitches in the guards eyes, his eyes dilating wildly~ "SG::Go."
-*He picked up his coffee again and took another sip* *Felix stepped backwards toward the elevator behind him and pressed the button* *The security guard put down his cup and tossed Felix the key from his pocket* *Felix nodded, as he caught it*
+*He picked up his coffee again and took another sip.
+Felix stepped backwards toward the elevator behind him and pressed the button.
+The security guard put down his cup and tossed Felix the key from his pocket.
+Felix nodded, as he caught it*
 ~The elevator door gave a ding and the light above lit~ "F::Martha!"
 ~She had started to turn her head~
 'R::Backwards Martha - keep your eyes on the guard - long as you can see him.'
-*Martha straightened her neck and stepped backwards towards Felix* *The doors swung open, Felix and Martha stepped inside* ~Moments later, when the door was closed, and they're eyes could move again:~ "M::What happened to us being gods?"
+*Martha straightened her neck and stepped backwards towards Felix.
+The doors swung open, Felix and Martha stepped inside* ~Moments later, when the door was closed, and they're eyes could move again:~ "M::What happened to us being gods?"
 "F::Some gods are stronger than others."
 *He pressed the key into a slot and turned*
-~The elevator made a clanking noise, and fell downward, lurching Martha's lunch~ *She held on to the side railing across from Felix who was doing the same* ~The elevator slowed over time, and eventually came to a gentle rest~ ~And above them through the speakers emitted an annoyingly chirpy ding~ *The doors opened, and Felix and Martha walked out*
+~The elevator made a clanking noise, and fell downward, lurching Martha's lunch~ *She held on to the side railing across from Felix who was doing the same* ~The elevator slowed over time, and eventually came to a gentle rest.
+And above them through the speakers emitted an annoyingly chirpy ding~ *The doors opened, and Felix and Martha walked out*
 }
 {%%%%